We created Pandora to put the Music Genome Project directly in your hands

 The new millennium found Holland issuing at least one significant album each year and continuing his collaborative projects with the Small World Big Band.
 Small World Big Band, Vol. 2: More Friends was released in 2002, followed by Small World Big Band Friends, Vol. 3: Jack o the Green in 2003.
 In 2004, Holland collaborated with the legendary Tom Jones (on Tom Jones & Jools Holland) but quickly returned to the "everyone's welcome" big band with two albums in 2005, Beatroute and Swinging the Blues Dancing the Ska.
 For 2006, Holland tackled classic country with his big band and issued Moving Out to the Country, which featured an eclectic mix of artists, from Mark Knopfler to Marc Almond.
 Best of Friends hit shelves in 2007 and was followed by yet another collaboration (this time with British soul singer Ruby Turner), 2008's The Informer.
 That same year, a hits anthology was issued (The Collection).

 Over the next few years, Holland remained a staple of British music thanks to his BBC show and he continued to record regularly.
-He had a new album called Rockinghorse in 2010; two years later, the star-studded Golden Age of Song appeared just in time for the Christmas season. ~ Rudyard Kennedy & J. Scott McClintock, Rovi
+He had a new album called Rockinghorse in 2010; two years later, the star-studded Golden Age of Song appeared just in time for the Christmas season.
+In 2014, Holland released Sirens of Song. ~ Rudyard Kennedy & J. Scott McClintock, Rovi